GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 Because divorce mediation is designed to be laser-focused on specific issues like divvying up assets, support, and parenting plans, it is designed to be short-term, typically two to three two-hour sessions.

-On the other hand, litigating a divorce takes anywhere from 18 months to as long as a decade, depending on how nasty the litigation gets.
-The nastier a divorce is, the more expensive it will be.
+On the other hand, litigating a divorce takes anywhere from 18 months to as long as a decade,

 WHICH COSTS MORE?
 MEDIATING OR LITIGATING DIVORCE?

-In almost all cases, mediating a divorce saves a lot of money.
+In almost all cases, mediating a divorce saves a lot of time and money over litigation.
 A mediated divorce typically ranges from $3,000 to $9,000.
-A litigated divorce, on the other hand, can range from $25,000 to $70,000 or more.
-And, if a divorce goes to trial, it can easily range $75,000 or more.
+On the other hand, a litigated divorce can range from $25,000 to $70,000 +.

 HOW DOES PAYMENT WORK?